sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/10-computer-software.md

 - Linkers
 - Debuggers

-Some operating systems (like Linux) provide such software by default.
+Some operating systems, like Linux, include such software by default.

 #### Firmware

-System software embedded in a hardware device (i.e., stored on a non-volatile storage).
+System software embedded in a hardware device.

 Examples: